 Example of a smart contract solution for vehicle insurance

 Intellias has helped a blockchain startup develop a smart contract solution for one of the leading European insurance companies.
 The primary goal of this project was to create a web app to enable online vehicle insurance policy purchases.
-As a result, the insurance company received a suite of highly scalable smart contract solutions that included a language for defining contract specifications and an operating system for managing and storing smart contracts.
+As a result, the insurance company received a suite of highly scalable smart contract solutions that included a language for defining contract specifications and an operating system for managing and storing insurance smart contracts.

 The delivered prototype can insure vehicles electronically, manage auto insurance history, and automatically submit auto insurance claims.
 This is just one example to prove that insurance industry players are ready to learn how to make smart contracts their main competitive advantage.